SpaRcle-Studio/SREngine/README.md

  <details>
  <summary> 4.
 Working with CMake (if you're using Visual Studio): </summary>

+    - 4.1 Open CMake GUI

-    - 4.1 Choose the path to the SREngine folder (where the source code is located).
+    - 4.2 Choose the path to the SREngine folder (where the source code is located).

-    - 4.2 Choose the path where to build the binaries (SREngine/Build).
+    - 4.3 Choose the path where to build the binaries (SREngine/Build).

-    - 4.3 Press "Configure" and choose your VS version.
+    - 4.4 Press "Configure" and choose your VS version.

-    - 4.4 Press "Generate"
+    - 4.5 Press "Generate"

+    - 4.6 Open Visual Studio solition

+    - 4.7 Set as startap project SREngine

+    - 4.8 Run build

  </details>
  <details>
  <summary> 5.
 Working with CLion: </summary>